yashPundhir/authentication-system/src/notes/ptr.md

 - when working with backend, data comes from user via either req body or query params or via cookies

 - validation libraries: zod, yup, formik, express-validator

+- tools for sending emails: nodemailer, resend

+- we can use nodemailer to send email, but nodemailer requires some crucial info to send email.
+To avoid that, we can use mailtrap to create fake email account for testing purpose.